felixleopoldo/benchpress/docs/source/index.rst

 .. rubric:: Updates

+* 2023-11-16: Benchpress 2.6.0 released.
+The new algorithm GrUES (:ref:`grues`) for estimating the unconditional dependence graph (`UDG <https://arxiv.org/pdf/2210.00822.pdf#subsection.2.2>`_) for DAGs is now available.
+Thanks `Alex Markham <https://causal.dev/>`_ for the contribution.
+* 2023-10-13: Benchpress 2.5.0 released.
+Added the feature to pass the graph estimate of one algorithm as input of another.
+Added the algorithm module :ref:`athomas_jtsamplers` for MCMC estimating graphs of undirected decomposable graphical models.
 * 2023-09-24: Benchpress 2.4.0 released.
 Added the Psi-learner algorithm for learning graphs of undirected Gaussian graphical models (:ref:`equsa_psilearner`).
 * 2023-09-19: Benchpress 2.3.0 released.
 Updated causal-cmd to version 1.10.0.
 Added the BOSS algorithm (:ref:`tetrad_boss`).
 * 2023-09-08: Benchpress 2.2.0 released.
 Now supporting the `ARM64 <https://en.wikipedia.org/wiki/AArch64>`_ architecture used e.g. by the recent Apple computers.